 For people earning less than 250% of the Federal Poverty Level that buy a silver plan, co-payments for covered health care services will be reduced so that the plan pays a higher percentage of medical costs for a typical enrollee population.
 A regular silver plan pays 70% of covered health expenses for a typical enrollee population.
 Typical enrollees with incomes up to 150% FPL will only have to pay 6% of their covered health expenses.
 Those with incomes between 150% and 200% FPL will be responsible for 13% of covered health expenses, while those with incomes between 200% and 250% FPL will be responsible for 27%.
 For more information see the page on cost-sharing reduction silver plans.

-While the Affordable Care Act places a maximum annual limit on out-of-pocket cost for covered healthcare expenses, there are income-based subsidies to further reduce these costs.
-The maximum out-of-pocket amount is reduced as follows:
+The Affordable Care Act places a maximum annual limit on out-of-pocket cost for covered healthcare expenses.
+The maximum out-of-pocket amount is as follows:

 |Year||maximum annual individual out-of-pocket for Individual||maximum annual family out-of-pocket cost for family|

 Although President Donald Trump may cut off subsidies, but nothing is changing for 2020, it will continue be available throughout the year.